BarsoumRose/DB_PetStore/README.md

 `npm install @mui/icons-material`

-# Setting Up the Datbase connection
+# Setting Up the Database Connection
 using your database information from earlier, go to the index.js file in the BackEnd foler.
 Replace the information on lines 10-13 with your information.